einarwh/escher-workshop/README.md

 git clone https://github.com/einarwh/escher-workshop
 ````

-You'll see that you're not starting from scratch.
-You get a number of `.elm` files containing Elm modules.
+You're not starting from scratch, the repo contains a number of `.elm` files containing Elm modules.
 Most of them you can safely ignore in this workshop.
 But some of them you'll become familiar with.

 First though, you can start the application by typing `elm-reactor` in your terminal.
 If you open a browser at `http://localhost:8000/Main.elm` you should see something that looks like this: